-Hungary: South Stream important for country development, gov reconfirms its dedication to strategic gas supply project22.
-November 2013. / SEE Energy News
+Hungary: South Stream important for country development, gov reconfirms its dedication to strategic gas supply project, SEE Energy News

 Hungary re-confirmed its commitment to the construction of the South Stream gas pipeline, one among several projects to import Russian natural gas to Europe bypassing Ukraine, the development ministry said in a statement.